 As required by the USEPA, the State sanitary code and the Nassau County Department of Health, we routinely test your drinking water for numerous contaminants.
 These contaminants include: total coliform, turbidity, inorganic compounds, nitrate, nitrite, lead and copper, volatile organic compounds, total trihalomethanes, haloacetic acids, and radiological and synthetic organic compounds.
-Information regarding the contaminants detected in this testing can be found within the table included as part of this annual report identified as the 2016 Table of Detected Contaminants.
+Information regarding the contaminants detected in this testing can be found within the table included as part of this annual report identified as the 2019 Table of Detected Contaminants.

-In 2016, 384 microbiological samples were tested with no reported violations.
+In 2019, 560 microbiological samples were tested with no reported violations.

-As you see in the table, our system had no violations during 2016.
+As you can see in the table, our system had no violations during 2019.
 We have learned through our testing that some contaminants have been detected; however, these contaminants were detected below the level allowed by the State Department of Health.

 IOCs, also known as Inorganic Contaminants, are tested by collecting one sample and testing that sample for all the IOCs.
 IOCs are commonly found naturally in the earth's crust and fertilizers used on lawns.
-IOCs include: Antimony, Arsenic, Barium, Beryllium, Cadmium, Chromium, Free Cyanide, Fluoride, Lead,

-Mercury, Selenium, Silver, Thallium, Ammonia, Copper, MBAS, Iron, Manganese, Nitrates, Nitrites, Sodium, Sulfate, and Zinc.
+IOCs include: Ammonia, Antimony, Arsenic, Barium, Beryllium, Cadmium, Chloride, Chromium, Copper, Fluoride, Foaming Agents, Free Cyanide, Lead, Mercury, Selenium, Silver, Thallium, Iron, Manganese, Nickel, Nitrates, Nitrites, Sodium, Sulfate, and Zinc.